hashicorp/packer/website/source/docs/builders/oracle-classic.html.md

- -  `ssh_username` (string) - The username that Packer will use to SSH into the instance; defaults to `opc`, the default oracle user, which has sudo priveliges.
+ -  `ssh_username` (string) - The username that Packer will use to SSH into the instance; defaults to `opc`, the default oracle user, which has sudo privileges.
 If you have already configured users on your machine, you may prompt Packer to use one of those instead.
 For more detail, see the [documentation](https://docs.oracle.com/en/cloud/iaas/compute-iaas-cloud/stcsg/accessing-oracle-linux-instance-using-ssh.html).